 Connecticut Medical Marijuana Laws & Regulations

 Patients should familiarize themselves with the regulations, as they cover areas beyond what is in the statute, such as limiting patients to register with a single dispensary location at which they may purchase medicine.
-Pediatric access was created in 2016 for limited conditions.

-HB 5460 (2016) - Providing pediatric access to medical cannabis for terminal illness, an irreversible spinal cord injury, cerebral palsy, cystic fibrosis, or severe or intractable epilepsy.
+HB 5450 (2016) - Providing pediatric access to medical cannabis for terminal illness, an irreversible spinal cord injury, cerebral palsy, cystic fibrosis, or severe or intractable epilepsy.
 The bill also authorized testing labs as well as permits patient access in hospice care.
 Effective October 1, 2016.